whammou/OENG1181/w2-project.md

     * Depends on the information gathered and generate probable solution

 > __EWB CHALLENGE__
-> * Problem to adress:
+> * Problem to address:
 >     * Read document 2023 EWB Challenge Design Brief with Pu Ngaol village in Mondlkin province available on `canvas`
 >     * Select your design topics by the end of **Week 3**
 > * Design context and information gathering
->     * Ultilise the backgrounf information that EWB have gathered
+>     * Utilise the background information that EWB have gathered
 >     * Available on `EWB website` and `canvas`

 #### Design requirements